-The proposed legislation takes important steps to reinforce railway safety and improve the Canadian freight rail sector; however, we wish to express our concerns with certain specific provisions of the legislation that could have unintended consequences for our sector and the freight rail system if enacted:
+The proposed legislation takes important steps to reinforce railway safety and improve the Canadian freight rail sector; however, we wish to express our concerns with a certain specific provision of the legislation that could have adverse consequences for our sector and the freight rail system if enacted:

-- Sec.
-129(3) removing exclusions to access Long-Haul Interswitching, including for specific products (Toxic Inhalation Hazard materials) and for key geographic corridors; - Sec.
-136.9(2) permitting the removal of interchanges from service.
+Sec.
+129(3) -exclusions to access Long-Haul Interswitching, including for specific products (Toxic Inhalation Hazard materials) and for key geographic corridors:

-The provisions, as currently proposed, will undermine key principles of the Canadian freight rail system, contradicting much of the evidence-based policy rationale of the Bill.
-Fertilizer Canada strongly appeals for their removal from the Bill in order to avoid negative repercussions to Canadian businesses, Canadian jobs, trade with key partners, and critically, our members' ability to supply farms in Canada, the United States, and around the world.
+The exclusions from Long-Haul Interswitching as currently proposed, will undermine key principles of the Canadian freight rail system, contradicting much of the evidence-based policy rationale of the Bill.
+Fertilizer Canada strongly recommends the removal of these exclusions from the Bill in order to avoid negative repercussions to Canadian businesses, Canadian jobs, trade with key partners, and critically, our members' ability to supply farms in Canada, the United States, and around the world.